mrl-amrl/imglabaug/README.md

 ### Installation

-Provided you already have NumPy and OpenCV already installed, the imglabaug package is completely pip-installable:
+Provided you already have `imutils`, `opencv` already installed, the `imglabaug` package is completely pip-installable:

 ```
 $ pip install imglabaug